SEI-SEA-1-25/dental-health-day/README.md

 Now that we have a specific service object, we can now pass that into our `Service` component.
 There are a couple of ways that we can do this:

 - Pass `Service` a prop called `service` which is the object found by the `array.find()` function.
-  _Information will have to be accessed by `this.props.service.name` etc which might get messy in our code_
+  _Information will have to be accessed by `props.service.name` etc which might get messy in our code_
 - Explicitly pass the service values as individual props to our `Service` component.
-  _Each value will be added to the `props` object and can be accessed by `this.props.price` etc which can get messy when we return our component_
+  _Each value will be added to the `props` object and can be accessed by `props.price` etc which can get messy when we return our component_
 - Use the spread operator to add the values in `service` to `props` and then use object destructuring syntax (also `...`) to pass each of those values to our component.
   _Each value is still added to the `props` object and accessed through it, however it may be easy to overlook what is actually being passed into a component._